 Those efforts all led to weight loss, but none of them ever led to a sustainable lifestyle.
 The only times I’ve been down to my self-proclaimed ideal weight, 130 pounds, were times when my anxiety was off the charts from highly stressful situations.
 I fight the distance between 130 and 145 pounds — the closer I am to 145, the worse I feel about myself.

 I don’t know if it’s chicken or egg, but by the time I’m on the heavier side, I notice that my depression is present as well.
 It’s hard to say whether the depression comes first and the weight follows, or if it’s the other way around.
-I know for those cases when my anxiety is very high, if it’s a sustained bout of anxiety, weight loss follows.
+When my anxiety is very high, if it’s a sustained bout, weight loss follows.

 I have done a lot of work on my mind in the past few years — seeing therapists, practicing yoga, journaling.
 I have come to understand and believe in the power we all have to control our brains in a way that dictates our bodies, our actions, and our circumstances.
 I know, intellectually, that I have control over my body.